 The reason for the changes are to (allegedly) improve the experience of the visitor as well as to protect and preserve the treasure of the Peruvian people.

 However it seems to me that without more shuttle buses, the experience of getting to and from Machu Picchu main entry will be more frustrating.
 And I'm stunned that the Peruvian government believes they can double the number of visitors per day and still protect the citadel.

 Visitors now are limited to 2 entries per day and must follow marked routes. (see our blog about "Mucho Changes at Machu Picchu")

-I do believe these changes are a great opportunity to improve the logistics for the 1-day Machu Picchu Guided Tour beginning and ending in Cusco.
+I believe these changes will improve the logistics for the 1-day Machu Picchu Guided Tour beginning and ending in Cusco.
 No more getting up at 3 am.
 By purchasing afternoon tickets, the goal will be to spend the morning getting to Aguas Calientes where you have time for quick lunch then head up to the ruins for the afternoon.
 And return to Cusco on the evening train.

 Meanwhile, rumor has it that 4-day Inca Trail hike permits for 2018 might go on sale in October!